parthgawande/Detection-of-Dyslexia-based-on-eye-movements/README.md

-# 🧠 Dyslexia Detection using Machine Learning
+# 🧠 Dyslexia Detection Using Machine Learning

-This repository contains a machine learning-based solution for detecting dyslexia using behavioral and cognitive data. **Dyslexia Detection** leverages advanced machine learning models to identify dyslexic patterns in individuals, aiding in early diagnosis and intervention.
+This repository contains a machine learning-based solution for detecting dyslexia using behavioural and cognitive data. **Dyslexia Detection** leverages advanced machine learning models to identify dyslexic patterns in individuals, aiding in early diagnosis and intervention.
 The project demonstrates how data-driven approaches can enhance diagnostic processes, potentially providing more accurate and faster results than traditional methods.

----

 ## 📜 Project Overview

-Dyslexia is a common learning disability that affects reading, spelling, and writing.
-Early detection is crucial for timely intervention and improving educational outcomes.
-This project applies various machine learning techniques to build a reliable system for dyslexia detection.
-The solution processes behavioral data (e.g., reading speed, phonological assessments) to predict whether an individual has dyslexia.
+Dyslexia is a neurological disorder which affects about 5-10% of the total population which amounts to about 700 million worldwide.
+It is a language-based learning disability.
+Its symptoms are different for different people.
+It generally affects how people read and write.
+Among the total population of people having difficulties with reading, writing, speaking and spelling, about 70-80% suffer from some level of dyslexia.
+Dyslexia is generally defined by a spectrum of difficulties.
+The current methods of detecting dyslexia is based on a series of reading, writing and speaking tests.
+The drawback of this system of testing is that they are quite expensive and not available everywhere.
+We developed a technique for detecting dyslexia based on eye tracking using unsupervised machine-learning classification techniques.
+There has already been some research has been done in the domain of detecting this condition by analysing eye-tracking data.
+We took some inspiration from a study titled: "Screening for Dyslexia Using Eye Tracking during Reading", conducted by Nilsson Benfatto and his group.
+Their work relied on extracting features from the eye-tracking data.
+They developed a classification algorithm based on a supervised learning method.
+The data that they worked on was available online and we used the same data for building our classifier.
+The data consisted of eye-tracking readings of 98 dyslexic candidates and 88 non-dyslexic/control candidates.
+We wanted to approach the problem from a non-supervised learning perspective.
+We were curious to see if we could differentiate Dyslexic from non-dyslexic based on the data itself and not relying on the existing labels to train our classifier.
+We developed a unique approach to analyze eye-tracking data based on the nature of the frequency spectrum.

 ---
 ## 🎯 Key Objectives

-- **Early Detection**: Detect dyslexia in individuals at an early stage through behavioral and cognitive analysis.
+- **Early Detection**: Detect dyslexia in individuals at an early stage through behavioural and cognitive analysis.
 - **Accuracy**: Provide high-accuracy predictions using advanced machine learning models.
 - **Scalability**: Build a scalable solution that can handle data from multiple individuals and environments.

 ---

-## 🧑‍💻 Methodology

-### 1. **Data Collection & Preprocessing**
-   - **Data Sources**: Behavioral data such as reading speed, phonological assessments, and comprehension tests.
-   - **Preprocessing**: Cleaning the data, handling missing values, normalization, and feature engineering to extract relevant patterns.

-### 2. **Machine Learning Models**
-   - **Support Vector Machines (SVM)**: Effective for binary classification tasks like dyslexia detection.
-   - **Random Forest**: Used for feature importance analysis and generating robust predictions.
-   - **Convolutional Neural Networks (CNN)**: Applied for visual data (e.g., eye-tracking) to analyze patterns in visual attention and reading behavior.
-   - **Logistic Regression**: Used as a baseline model for comparison.

-### 3. **Model Evaluation**
-   - Models are evaluated using the following metrics:
-     - **Accuracy**
-     - **Precision**
-     - **Recall**
-     - **F1 Score**
-   - A confusion matrix is generated to measure performance and evaluate false positives and negatives.

----

-## 📊 Dataset

-This project uses a specialized dataset containing behavioral and cognitive data relevant to dyslexia.
-The data includes:
-- **Reading Speed**
-- **Comprehension Scores**
-- **Phonological Assessments**
-- **Eye-tracking Data**

-The dataset is split into training and testing sets for model validation.

----

-## 🔥 Results
+## 🚀 Highlights:

-The implemented models showed promising results in detecting dyslexia patterns with high accuracy:
-- **Accuracy**: 95%
-- **Precision**: 92%
-- **Recall**: 91%
-- **F1 Score**: 91%

-The **Support Vector Machine (SVM)** model performed the best, offering a balance of accuracy and recall, while **Random Forest** provided valuable insights into feature importance.
+- We used the Eye tracking data set for two groups: control and Dyslexic.
+Since the reading speed of each person is different, the samples in the data set have varying lengths.
+- We used a binning approach to tackle the unequal lengths of data in two approaches:
+- Binning on Spectral Data: To get equal-length vectors which encompass all temporal information.
+- Short time Fourier Transform: Binning on temporal data and then considering the frequency components to evaluate the temporal significance of certain spectral values.
+- PCA: Principal Component Analysis on binned data to reduce the number of dimensions.
 ---

 ## 🛠️ Tools & Technologies